Sir Thomas Troubridge, 1st Baronet: Naval career

 In July 1797 he assisted Nelson in the unsuccessful attack on Santa Cruz de Tenerife.
 In August 1798, when getting into position for the attack on the French fleet, Culloden ran aground on a shoal near the entrance to Aboukir Bay and was consequently unable to take any part in the Battle of the Nile.
 At Nelson's request, however, he was awarded the gold medal commemorating the victory.

 Troubridge then served in the Mediterranean and was created a baronet on 30 November 1799.
 In February 1801 he joined the Board of Admiralty as First Naval Lord.
-Promoted to a rear-admiral on 21 April 1804, Troubridge was appointed to command the eastern half of the East Indies Station, and he went out in with his resignation from the Admiralty Board becoming effective in May 1804.
+Promoted to Rear-Admiral of the Blue on 21 April 1804, Troubridge was appointed to command the eastern half of the East Indies Station, and he went out in with his resignation from the Admiralty Board becoming effective in May 1804.

 On his arrival the area of command was changed to that of the Cape Station.
 He left Madras in January 1807 for the Cape of Good Hope.
 Off the coast of Madagascar, Blenheim, an old and damaged ship, foundered in a cyclone and the admiral and all others on board perished.

+Personal life

+Thomas married Frances Northall, daughter of Captain John Northall.
+Their daughter Charlotte (1788 - 1849) married General Sir Charles Bulkeley Egerton in 1809.